-The 2017 Global Burden of Diseases, Injuries, and Risk Factors Study (GBD, 2017 (1)) estimated that exposure to ambient fine particulate air pollution (PM2.5) was the leading environmental risk factor for human health, contributing to over 5% of all premature deaths in 2017.
-While the GBD, in combination with other studies and reporting projects, such as the State of Global Air (SoGA) have put air pollution on the global health agenda, a logical next step towards addressing this health risk is to identify the dominant sources contributing to ambient PM2.5 pollution and its health impacts at the national level for all countries.
+The 2019 Global Burden of Diseases, Injuries, and Risk Factors Study estimated that long-term exposure to ambient fine particulate air pollution (PM2.5) was the leading environmental risk factor for human health, contributing to over 4 million attributable deaths in 2019 (GBD Compare, 2021 (1)).
+While the GBD, in combination with other reporting projects such as the State of Global Air (SoGA), have put air pollution on the global health agenda, a logical next step towards addressing this health risk is to identify the dominant sources contributing to global ambient PM2.5 pollution and its health impacts across multiple spatial scales.

-The Global Burden of Disease-Major Air Pollution Sources (GBD-MAPS) – Global project, funded by the Health Effects Institute, is a joint collaboration led by researchers at Washington University in St. Louis, the University of British Columbia, the University of Washington, and Dalhousie University.
-Expanding upon a similar approach used in two previous GBD-MAPS studies (2,3) for India and China, the GBD-MAPS-Global project employs an integrated modeling approach to identify dominant sources of ambient PM2.5 pollution and to quantify the associated health impacts at the national level, for all 195 countries and territories currently included in the GBD project.
+The Global Burden of Disease-Major Air Pollution Sources (GBD-MAPS) – Global project, funded by the Health Effects Institute, is a joint collaboration led by researchers at Washington University in St. Louis, the University of British Columbia, the University of Washington.
+Expanding upon a similar approach used in two previous GBD-MAPS studies (2,3) for India and China, the GBD-MAPS-Global project employs an integrated modeling approach to identify dominant sources of ambient PM2.5 pollution and to quantify the associated health impacts at the regional, national, and sub-national levels, for all 204 countries and territories currently included in the GBD project.

 Table of Contents:

 This page contains the following information:

 Erin McDuffie (Washington University in St. Louis)